 - Both Natural Selection and [supposedly random] Mutations utterly lack creativity, therefore cannot explain the variety of organism designs.
 Domestication is the most sustained selection effort and has greatly helped mankind’s progress, but it has not changed the nature of the target animals and plants despite the intensity of the efforts to accelerate their evolution.
 Instead, humans only enhanced the built in characteristics of domestic organisms and simply did without – a huge civilization disadvantage – when those plants and animals were unavailable.
 Experiments clearly show that selection does not design, is limited in scope to a few available characteristics, and is reversed as soon as the selection pressure ends.

 - We do not observe “divergence of character” – instead, we see limited variations around a mean.
-Take bacteria with a reproduction rate of 30 minutes.
-A very long e-coli experiment (R. Lenski) has been running since 1988 (16 million human-years equivalent) and has produced a citrate-digesting e-coli strain as well as faster growing e-coli, but not a single bacteria that can be labeled anything other than e-coli.
+Take bacteria with a reproduction rate of 20 minutes.
+A very long e-coli experiment (R. Lenski LTEE) has been running since 1988 (millions of human-years equivalent) and has produced a citrate-digesting e-coli strain as well as faster growing e-coli, but not a single bacteria that can be labeled anything other than e-coli.
 Had the most divergent descendants of this experiment been released into a generic e-coli population, its characteristics would most likely wash away – a reversal of variability disproving the “divergence of character” hypothesis.
 The simple fact that we can identify a bacteria as e-coli (or a primate as a chimp), instead of something on a continuum, shows that “divergence of character” gradualism fails.

 - Extinct organism were not flawed and their features were not “selected away”.
 Most characteristics of the extinct survive just fine in current organisms.
 Sure, the mammal eye might provide superior vision to insect eye, but nothing comes for free and tradeoffs ensure both survive.
 Organisms that have completely vanished cannot be characterized as flawed and it would not take much imagination to see them thriving in a current landscape.
 The environment may have changed dramatically over time, however on a macro scale, the environment affected all organisms making the “natural selection” explanation highly doubtful regarding why some organisms survived in their old form, why some went extinct and why others would survive in a changed form.
 Humans and apes shared the same environment in Africa so common genotype would not have caused our dramatic differences just as lions are not that different than leopards, cheetahs and others.